As the Jersey Shore community mourns the loss of Clarence Clemons, a memorial has been placed at a very famous Belmar intersection.

 "Tenth Avenue Freeze-Out" is a bit of Springsteen autobiography, telling the story of the E Street Band's formation.
 A Clemons saxophone flourish is heard immediately after the line: "When the change was made uptown and the big man joined the band."

-Mourners gathered at The Stone Pony on Sunday afternoon to listen to Clemons' music and to share memories.
+to listen to Clemons' music and to share memories.

 Springsteen released the following statement on his website shortly after Clemons' death: